boldingd/EclipsePhaseContent/FurryPandering.md

 Coming up with exact numbers is a little tricky – not the least vexing problem is, who counts as a furry? – but I've seen the number 8 million thrown around as an estimate for the total Furry population at the time of the Fall.
 At that time, total system population would have been around 10 billion; that gives us a density of roughly one out of every 1250 people, give or take.
-Because we skewed towards the 'Belt and outer system and away from Earth, we came through the Fall better than some; it looks like there are about 1.1 million of us around today, out of a solar-system population of around 1 billion.
+Because our population was skewed towards the 'Belt and outer system, we came through the Fall better than some; it looks like there are about 1.1 million of us around today, out of a solar-system population of around 1 billion.
 (Infugees in storage were not counted in either number.)

 Notably, most furries don't sleeve furry morphs or live in furry communities.
 First off, we're scattered through the solar-systems, often in small numbers – sometimes only one or two people on smaller habs.
-Second, for many of us, the furry subculture is only one of our many identities and interests.
+Second, for many of us, the furry subculture is only one of our many identities and interests; we don't sleeve furry morphs full-time for the same reason that fans of fantasy novels don't sleeve morphs based on elves or orcs.

-That's also one of the reasons that counting furries is tricky: how active in the community do you need to be to count?
+This is also one of the reasons that counting furries is tricky: how active in the community do you need to be to count?

 > **anarcat**: Due disclosure: both of the main writers here, myself and \@\*Ishtar, are sleeved in furry morphs.
 > And Ishtar does live on a lifestyler habitat.
 >
 > …we are not necessarily representative.

-For many of us, the mesh and simulspaces give us ample opportunity to express our furrier sides while still keeping a ha
+For many of us, the mesh and simulspaces give us ample opportunity to express our furrier sides while still keeping our feet firmly planted in the mundane world.

+Both furrsuits and mesh overlays remain popular alternatives for meetups and similar situations.
+A wide range of options exist for both; there are plenty of highly-customizable open-source products available, but there are also any number of artisans and artists who can create bespoke products.

+This isn't to say that lifestyler habs and communities don't exist, of course; but you should understand that they aren't the norm.
+The vast majority of furries are normal people, with suits in their closets.

+### Meetups and Conferences

+For the same reasons – because we are scattered throughout the solar system, only rarely concentrated beyond a small community or group of friends – meetups and conferences are still common.
+Most large habs and cities have at least one furry meet-up group, who organize regular events and gatherings; conventions are larger and rarer, gathering attendees from throughout the solar system – and even beyond, as at least on 'crasher has come back to Sol to attend.

 ## 'Ware